Local well-posedness for the nonlinear Schr\"odinger equation in the intersection of modulation spaces $M_{p, q}^s(\mathbb{R}^d) \cap M_{\infty, 1}(\mathbb{R}^d)$: Preliminaries

 As already mentioned in the introduction, modulation spaces were introduced by Feichtinger in \cite{feichtinger1983} in the setting of locally compact Abelian groups.
-The textbook \cite{groechenig2001} by Gröchenig gives a thorough introduction, although it lacks the characterization of modulation spaces via \emph{isometric decomposition operators} defined below.
-A presentation incorporating these operators is contained in the paper \cite[Section 2, 3]{wang2007} by Wang and Hudzik.
+A thorough introduction is given in the textbook \cite{groechenig2001} by Gr\"ochenig.
+A presentation incorporating the characterization of modulation spaces via \emph{isometric decomposition operators}, which we are going to use below, is contained in the paper \cite[Section 2, 3]{wang2007} by Wang and Hudzik.
 A survey on modulation spaces and nonlinear evolution equations is given in \cite{ruzhansky2012}.